LeaVerou/lea.verou.me/blog/drafts/user-effort/index.md

 <img src="images/cat-video-player.png" alt="A cat video player with a sleek toolbar" style="flex: .5">
 </figure>

-Now let’s suppose use case complexity increases _juuuust a little bit_.
+Now suppose use case complexity increases _just a little_.
 Maybe I want to add buttons to jump 10 seconds back or forwards.
 Or a language picker for subtitles.
 Or just to hide the volume control on a video that has no audio track.